When and where are your services?

-Since April of 2007, we have met at Rossview High School, and since January of 2011, we have met at Kenwood High School as well.
-Both have been wonderful experiences.
-However, we do plan to one day have a permanent facility for both campuses that meets our growing needs as well as the needs of our community.
+We have been meeting at Rossview High School since April 2007 and at Kenwood High School since January 2011.
+Both of these campuses have provided us with wonderful experiences and opportunities.
+However, we do plan to one day have permanent facilities for both campuses that will meet our growing needs; as well as the needs of our community.

 What are your Sunday services like?

 The dress and atmosphere tends to be casual.
 You can wear jeans.
 You can wear a tie.
 It's your decision.
 The music is upbeat and full of energy.
 The messages are always centered on the Bible.

 When should I arrive?

 Plan to arrive 10 minutes prior to the start of the service.
 This is especially important if you have children.
 Checking in children to their age-appropriate environments takes a couple of extra minutes.

 Each Sunday morning we offer age-appropriate environments where kids can be kids.
 Wonder Warehouse is for pre-school children.
 Cross Street is for K-3rd grade, and Revolve is for 4th-5th grade.
 In all these environments children have the truth of God communicated to them in a way they understand.
 Click here for details.

 What do you offer for teenagers?

 On Sunday mornings teenagers are given opportunities to serve.
 These young men and women serve in vital roles throughout our Sunday morning gatherings.
 On Wednesday nights we have a place just for them.
 Middle School and High School students gather at Richview Middle School.
 Check out www.relevantstudents.com for details.

 Do you have Sunday School or small groups?